zouzhekang/YJYpaper/README.md

 29. Figure caption error (caption below Figure 2.19 on page 27):

 Caption below Figure 2.19:
 >Note: The horizontal axis in the figure represents the average fertility quantity of each province, and the vertical axis represents the average domestic violence incidence rate.
-This paper used the measurement variable for clan culture from Chen (2021), namely the number of genealogies per capita in each region, and classified based on this variable.
+This thesis used the measurement variable for clan culture from Chen (2021), namely the number of genealogies per capita in each region, and classified based on this variable.
 Solid points and solid lines represent regions with stronger clan concepts, while hollow points and dashed lines represent regions with weaker clan concepts.
 Results show that in regions with weaker clan concepts, fertility quantity and domestic violence incidence rate have a positive correlation.

 "Measurement" is incorrectly written as "beam measurement".